Make a real difference

 - An informal interview and attendance at a 3-hour Orientation Training Session

-This program matches volunteers with a young person with a disability and arranges regular times to meet and have fun together.
+This program carefully matches volunteers with a child or young person with a disability and arranges regular times to meet and have fun together.
 This may be done individually or you may wish to involve your whole family.
-Interchange Program hosts/volunteers are everyday people with no special qualifications.
-Volunteers can be a couple, with or without children,...
+The host volunteer contributes to the care of the child / young person on a regular basis,...